 3. Raising the Bar (2016)

-Whenever we see a success story, we see the struggles that a person goes through and conquers in order to attain their goals.
-However, life keeps moving forward and once you’ve reached one goal, another comes in the line of sight.
+Whenever we see a success story, we see the struggles a person goes through and conquers to attain their goals.
+However, life keeps moving forward, and once you’ve reached one goal, another comes in the line of sight.
 The story of success is a never-ending one because success will not stay forever.
-It is not just the people who work towards it, but also the ones who seek to maintain it.
+It is not just the people who work towards it but also those who seek to maintain it.
 And honestly, maintaining something is much harder than simply acquiring it.
 ‘Raising the Bar’ tells one such story.

 Kelly is a 16-year-old who has secured a place in an elite gymnastics team in America.
 What more could a young gymnast ask for?
-From here, it seems that Kelly only has to look forward, there is no going back.
-But it all comes to end when she quits due to some reasons.
-She moves to Australia and, for the time being, it seems like she has left that life behind.
-But something that you’ve dedicated your whole life to doesn’t disappear overnight.
+From here, it seems that Kelly only has to look forward; there is no going back.
+But it all comes to an end when she quits for various reasons.
+She moves to Australia, and, for the time being, it seems like she has left that life behind.
+But something you’ve dedicated your whole life to doesn’t disappear overnight.
 Soon, Kelly finds herself in a position where going back to gymnastics is the only way to solve the problem.
 You can watch the movie here.

 2. Work It (2020)

 Laura Terruso’s ‘Work It’ is a dance comedy film that features stand-out performances by Sabrina Carpenter, Liza Koshy, Keiynan Lonsdale, and Michelle Buteau.
-The movie revolves around an 18-year-old intelligent young adult named Quinn Ackerman who plans to attend Duke University, following the footsteps of her father.
-In order to stand out, she works relentlessly to achieve near perfection as a dancer so that she can finally compete and prove herself to others.
-But are dreams of making it to a college as prestigious as Duke worth the risks that she takes?
-Can dance really bring the best out in her?
-While such questions may discourage most people, Quinn takes the challenges in her path head-on and work relentlessly to be the best.
+The movie revolves around an 18-year-old intelligent young adult named Quinn Ackerman who plans to attend Duke University, following in the footsteps of her father.
+To stand out, she works relentlessly to achieve near perfection as a dancer to compete and prove herself to others.
+But are dreams of making it to a college as prestigious as Duke worth the risks she takes?
+Can dance bring the best out in her?
+While such questions may discourage most people, Quinn takes the challenges in her path head-on and works relentlessly to be the best.
 You can check out the movie here.

 Read More: Best Baseball Movies on Netflix